stevekrouse/cycle/README.md

 ## Considerations

+  * Workflow built-in (asana, workflowy, and github all rolled into one and built in)
+     - helps you organize your project
+     - nested feature to do list for top-down and bottom-up programming
+     - includes branches and version control and collaboration
+     - notifies you when you've been stuck on a feature for too long and should take a break or get help
   * error handling (short term -> try/catch, long-term -> strong typing and no runtime errors)
   * make getting getting the event.target.value for input text setup more clear
   * the toolbox lives in the mouse/selector so as to help you understand what's in context/scope